Walk-In ECG (Electrocardiogram)

 Insight Medical Imaging offers ECG exams on a walk-in basis at most locations.
 All ECG exams require a doctor’s requisition, an Alberta Health Care card, and photo identification.
 We do not book appointments for ECG.
 Therefore, ECG service is first-come, first-serve.
-If you are unable to take time off work during the day, we recommend visiting a clinic that has extended hours in the evenings or over the weekend for your ECG exam.
+If you are unable to take time off work during the day for your ECG, we recommend visiting a clinic that has extended hours in the evenings or over the weekend for your ECG exam.

 What are ECGs used for?